adelmuursepp/promptfoo-demo-evals/README.md

-### Adapting to Rapid Advances in LLMs - Guided Project
+### Demo for the evals in Promptfoo

 This repository contains starting point for a guided project.

-To start, clone the repository and go the project folder `guided-project-from-scratch`.
+To start, go the project folder `guided-project-from-scratch`.

 Run `npm install`